vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now let us get back to this tale, <br>
 since in real life I did meet Low. <br>
 Low did not know or had doubt, though, <br>
-'bout Low's god's self and Low's grand scale.
+'bout Low's God's self and Low's grand scale.

+Low’s self as a God.
+Low will show. <br>
+Then the face of Low will be God’s face, <br>
+and Low will know and take God’s place. <br>
+All doubts will be banned by Low’s glow.